remydutto/remydutto.github.io/content/event/2023_TES/index.md

 \

 The proposed method to overcome these issues is based on a bi-level decomposition of the studied optimal control problem.
 A strong link between this new approach and the indirect multiple shooting method is highlighted, by using the link between the Pontryagin co-states and the value functions.
 We exploit this bi-level formulation to approximate the value functions by neural networks, to speed up the embedded resolution.
-In fact, this approximation transforms the optimal control problem into a low-dimensional optimization problem, called (M acro), and N independent optimal control problems on smaller time intervals, called (Micro). \
+In fact, this approximation transforms the optimal control problem into a low-dimensional optimization problem, called (Macro), and N independent optimal control problems on smaller time intervals, called (Micro). \

 \